Your Guide to Plus Size Style Sizing

 Is there a difference between an XXL and a 2X?
-If you can find plus size outfits that fit in both the straight size section and the women’s plus size clothing section, which one should you shop?
+If you can find plus size clothing that fit in both the straight size section and the women’s plus size clothing section, which one should you shop?
 We’ve heard these questions and so many more like them from our community members because when it comes to sizing, things can get really confusing.
 And when it comes to plus size outfit sizing?
 Not only are there more limited options to choose from, but the sizing confusion increases!

 Why does every brand’s size 14 fit a little differently?